infelg/rag-doc-chat/README.md

 # Rag-Chat: AI-Powered Conversational Documentation Assistant

-A Retrieval Augmented Generation based solution for querying any documentation
+A natural language interface for documentation search powered by Azure OpenAI and Retrieval Augmented Generation (RAG).
+Transform your technical documentation into an interactive knowledge base that understands and answers user queries in plain language.

 ## Summary